-Chapter 1 presented an example of organizational survival-namely, a continuing care community responding to economic and market forces.
-Continuing with this example, we can study the process of preparing the organization to survive and thrive in a new era.
-As described in the previous chapter, during a time of hibernation, the management team restructured the organization.
-They also anticipated probable changes in state law, including those leading to a decrease in skilled care beds through a buy-back provision.
+To reverse this trend, the management team undertook the process of preparing the organization to survive and thrive in a new era.
+The team restructured the organization.
+It also anticipated probable changes in state law, including those leading to a decrease in skilled care beds through a buy-back provision.
 Decreased reimbursement for this level of care gave the organization an additional reason to convert some units to increase the size of its dementia care service.
 Assisted living care was discontinued.
 The assisted living building was converted to additional personal care and respite care, plus an adult day care center.
 Comprehensive home care services, using a contractual provider, rounded out the reconfigured services.
-Through all of these efforts, the organization emerged from hibernation as the leading provider in its geographic region.
+Through all of these efforts, the organization emerged from its threatened state and became a leading provider in its geographic region.

-Disruption in Personal Circumstances: Revitalization through Career Development
+Disruption in Personal Circumstances: Revitalization Through Career Development

 The individual is certainly not immune to the pressure of change.
-Consider the situation of a health information professional whose family circumstances required increased income over the next several years.
+Consider the situation of the health information professional whose family circumstances require increased income over the next several years.
 This credentialed practitioner had been working part-time as a coding specialist in a community hospital.
 There were no anticipated resignations in the department management team, and internal advancement was unlikely.
-Furthermore, the health information professional needed to remain in the region for family reasons.
+Furthermore, this woman needed to remain in the region for family reasons.
 Recognizing the constraints in her situation, she made and implemented a plan for advancement.
 First, she utilized the AHIMA career development and self-assessment program to identify competencies needing upgrading.
-While continuing to work, she undertook master's degree studies and participated in several projects.
-Through her involvement in local civic activity, an opportunity developed for her to work in first local, then regional, correctional facilities.
-She worked first as a part-time consultant, then as the full-time director of the health information department.
+While continuing to work, she undertook master's degree studies in health informatics and participated in several projects.
+These projects included research in correctional facilities, juvenile detention centers, and protective service agencies.
+Through this health information professional's involvement in local civic activity, an opportunity developed for her to work in first local, and then regional, correctional facilities.
+She worked first as a part-time consultant and then as the full-time director of the health information department.
 Both her personal and professional goals were met.